eschulte/cla/README.md

-It is possible to pass command-line arguments to modules through `cla`, for example the following uses the excellent [feedgnuplot](https://github.com/dkogan/feedgnuplot) package to graph the data as it is being processed.
+It is possible to pass command-line arguments to modules through `cla`, for example the following uses the excellent [feedgnuplot](https://github.com/dkogan/feedgnuplot) package to graph data as it is being processed.

     $ ./test/sine 4000|cla mean 'feedgnuplot --stream' stdev